brianr747/platform/README.md

 Plans.txt has some thoughts on my plans for this project.

-EarlyAdopters.txt has some comments aimed at anyone who wants to use this package.
+EarlyAdopters.md has some comments aimed at anyone who wants to use this package.

 DesignNotes.md has (suprisingly enough) design notes.